NCI-GDC/gdc-docs/docs/Encyclopedia/pages/FoundationOne_Annotation.md

 ## Overview ##

-FoundationOne Annotation is a pipeline used for targeted sequencing somatic mutation annotation at the GDC.
-Somatic mutation annotation is performed with FoundationOne Annotation using tumor alignments and generates simple nucleotide variation (SNV) data.
+FoundationOne Annotation is a pipeline used to annotate the raw somatic mutation data from the FM-AD project at the GDC.

 ### Input